drumpt/drumpt.github.io/content/news/sgem/index.md

 ---
-title: One paper is accepted to INTERSPEECH 2023 as an oral presentation!
+title: One paper was accepted to INTERSPEECH 2023 as an oral presentation!

 event:
 event_url: